jonathanhogg/flitter/docs/install.md

 **Flitter** assumes that OpenGL windows are in the sRGB colorspace.
-However, modern Macs generally have displays that support the wider Display-P3 colorspace, and macOS OpenGL windows will default to this where possible.
+However, modern Macs generally have displays that support the wider Display-P3 colorspace, and macOS OpenGL windows will default to this.

 This results in colors on macOS appearing more vivid than on other platforms.
 Colors in windows will not match output saved to image and video files (which